 1. Accepting the Widest Range of Payment Methods

 With card swiping dongles making it easy for offline customers to slide their card anywhere, and online payment processing that can accept almost any form of payment, an ePOS can equip your company to collect payments from as many customers as possible.
 Want to accept foreign currencies, direct bank transfers, funds from a payment processing account?
-All of those possibilities are within reach using a versatile system like Vend POS – see the following website for more information https://www.vendhq.com/uk.
+All of those possibilities are within reach using a versatile system like Vend POS or Shopify’s POS – see the following websites for more information https://www.vendhq.com/uk and https://www.shopify.com/pos/retail

 Of course, the ability to accept more payment methods will directly translate to more sales because you won’t be losing any customers on this front.